iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 6. If we use `end = mid + 1`.
 Try test case `[1, 3, 5, 7]`, with `x = 0`. deadloop
    will accur. i.e. `begin = 0, mid = 1, end = 2`.

-## Category 1 Binary search basics and binary search on special array (i.e. rotated sorted)
+## Category 1 Binary search on sorted arrays

 To solve this type of binary search problem.
 You should focus on the following: